 A good crew member needs a wide range of experience.
 Infinity Crew Member Pádraig Mallon has grown up in on and around the water.
-He has an array of achievements to his name including a solo North Channel Crossing a solo English Channel Swim.
+He has an array of achievements to his name including a solo North Channel Crossing, solo English Channel Swim and a Trans Atlantic Crossing.

 Pádraig enjoys being in, on, or around water but most of all being at play in the sea with swimming, kite surfing and sailing as some of his accolades.
 He has two Guinness world record titles for team participation in ‘the greatest distance open water relay’ and ‘the greatest distance relay run’.
 If not organising a fantastic event on water, Pádraig can be found helping other event organisers with their calendared events marshalling, at registration or often just before the finish line to encourage others in achieving their goal.